 Enter a detailed explanation of how the equipment costs were derived and allocated to the MCSAP project.
-The CEU needs to replace a 2013 Chevrolet Impala that has reached it's life usefulness.
-The cost of a new fully equipped, division approved 2021 Police Rated Ford Explorer (or similar type vehicle) including, but not limited to, emergency lighting, communications, mobile data terminal, equipment containment system, etc., is approximately \$57,000.

-Please provide justification in the narrative for replacing a cruiser with a SUV.
+The CEU needs to replace a 2013 Chevrolet Tahoe that has reached it's life usefulness.
+The cost of a new fully equipped, division approved 2022 Police Chevrolet Tahoe (or similar type vehicle) including, but not limited to, emergency lighting, communications, mobile data terminal, equipment containment system, etc., is approximately \$90,000.
+It is the policy and procedure of the CEU to replace vehicles when they reach approximately 100,000 miles.
+Historically the CEU has found that it is more financially prudent and less time consuming to replace a vehicle rather than spend an abundant amount of money repairing one.
+5/26/2022: The cost for a replacement vehicle was increased to from \$72,189.60 to \$90,000.
+The increase was based on the current pricing for a 2022/2023.